chainwayxyz/token-bridge/README.md

 3. Fund this address with some native assets on both `src` and `dest` chains to pay for gas.
 Also fund it with USDC and USDT on `src` chain if you are going to test the bridge.
 1 cent of each stablecoin is enough for testing.

+4. Set `SRC_VERIFIER_API_KEY` and `DEST_VERIFIER_API_KEY` if there is an API key for verification in the chain explorer used for the respective chain.
+You can remove the relevant variable if an API key is not necessary for verification.

+> [!NOTE]
+> Verification logic uses Foundry underneath, see `forge verify-contract -h` for the possible `verifier` (in `config.toml`) options. `etherscan` type is remapped to `custom` to standardize the commands being run.

 ## USDC
 ### 1. Deploying both USDC and USDC Bridge
 1. Fill all `[*.usdc.*]` fields except the ones ending with `.deployment` in `config/<mainnet or testnet>/config.toml`.